jeremyreeder/gridscout/docs/_posts/2020-05-22-knots-that-actually-hold.md

 A rolling hitch with an extra turn before the final half hitch.
 In the _nautical_ variant, that extra turn is wrapped around the preceding turns rather than around the standing part.
 Tied firmly onto another rope, this friction hitch grips very well when loaded but remains adjustable when unloaded.
-Use in place of nautical rolling hitch or _\<gasp>_ landlubber's rolling hitch.
 {:#steeplejacks-knot}

 - **Sub-lieutenant's hitch.**